 By social distancing and keeping a space between yourself and others, you can reduce the risk of getting or spreading coronavirus.

 It makes a big difference as the virus is much more likely to pass between people when they're close together.
 Be sure to follow any local, regional or national guidelines and follow social distancing measures.

 Social distancing includes:

-- Avoiding seeing too many different people socially over a short period of time
+- Trying not to see too many different people over a short period of time

 What is the science behind 'Hands, Face, Space'?